shartge/testssl-web/README.md

 ### Enabling debugging

-You can enable testssl.sh debugging by setting the variable `TESTSSLDEBUG`.
+You can debug testssl.sh by setting the variable `TESTSSLDEBUG`.

-Values from 0 (no debugging, default) to 6 (maxiumim debuggin) are possible I recommends to also increase `TEST_TIMEOUT` to at lease 600 when debugging.
+Values from 0 (no debugging, default) to 6 (maximum debug level) are possible.

+I recommend to also increase `TEST_TIMEOUT` to at least 600 when debugging.

+The default debug level is 0.

 Example:

 ```
-docker run --rm --name testssl-web -e TESTSSLDEBUG=2 -p 5000:5000 ghcr.io/shartge/testssl-web
+docker run --rm --name testssl-web -e TESTSSLDEBUG=2 -e TEST_TIMEOUT=600 -p 5000:5000 ghcr.io/shartge/testssl-web
 ```

 ### Integration into external Nginx

-If you want to use testssl-web behind a Nginx proxy, you need to make sure to disable `proxy_buffering` or otherwise the streaming updates during the running test will not appear.
+If you want to use testssl-web behind a Nginx proxy you need to make sure to disable `proxy_buffering` in Nginx or otherwise the streaming updates during the running test will not appear.

 Example: